bequrios/jolux-sphinx/doc/introduction.md

 - URI: https://fedlex.data.admin.ch/eli/cc/1999/404
 - URL: https://www.fedlex.admin.ch/eli/cc/1999/404

-The easiest way to have a graph like representation of a Fedlex URI is to put it on the [metadata viewer](https://fedlex.data.admin.ch/en-CH/metadata) of the Fedlex platform.
-Links to the metadata viewer with prefilled URI can be programmatically created via URL parameter `value`:
+The easiest way to have a graph like representation of a Fedlex URI (and not a redirection to the URL) is to put it into the [metadata viewer](https://fedlex.data.admin.ch/en-CH/metadata) of the Fedlex platform.
+Links to the metadata viewer with prefilled URI can also be programmatically created via URL parameter `value`:

 `https://fedlex.data.admin.ch/en-CH/metadata?value=https://fedlex.data.admin.ch/eli/cc/1999/404`